SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Declarations.rst

     selector-tuples --> selector-name ``(`` tuple-pattern-element ``)`` selector-tuples-OPT
     selector-name --> identifier-or-any

 ..
-TODO:

-    Revisit function-declaration; the ``static`` keyword may be renamed and/or made into an attribute.
+TODO: Revisit function-declaration; the ``static`` keyword may be renamed and/or made into an attribute.
     The reason is that ``static`` isn't the most appropriate term, because we're using it to mark a class function, not a static function (in the proper sense).
     This issue is being tracked by:
     <rdar://problem/13347488> Consider renaming "static" functions to "class" functions

-    The overgeneration from tuple-patterns combined with some upcoming changes mean that we should just create a new syntactic category for function arguments instead.
+..
+TODO: The overgeneration from tuple-patterns combined with some upcoming changes
+    mean that we should just create a new syntactic category for function arguments instead.
     We're going to hold off on doing this until they [compiler team] make their changes.

-    Code block is optional in the context of a protocol.
+..
+TODO: Code block is optional in the context of a protocol.
     Everywhere else, it's required.
     We could refactor to have a separation between function definition/declaration.
     There is also the low-level "asm name" FFI which is a definition and declaration corner case.
     Let's just deal with this difference in prose.

-    Selector style syntax is pretty stable at this point.
+..
+NOTE: Selector style syntax is pretty stable at this point.
     The only contentious issue recently has been the calling syntax.
     Any changes will probably be fiddley little bits.

-    Revise selector-name---can we come up with a better name for this?
+..
+TODO: Revise selector-name---can we come up with a better name for this?

 Enumeration Declarations